ulrikhaaland/MUSCO/diagnosis.md

   - **`diagnosis`**: A string indicating the diagnosis if one is found, or `null` if no diagnosis has been reached.
   - **`followUpQuestions`**: An array of up to three follow-up questions phrased from the **user's perspective**, meaning the questions should be phrased as if the user is asking them directly to the assistant.
   - **`painfulAreas`**: An array of body parts where the user experiences pain.
 The assistant should choose from the following predefined list:
     - neck
     - left shoulder
     - right shoulder
     - left upper arm
     - right upper arm
     - left elbow
     - right elbow
     - left forearm
     - right forearm
     - left hand
     - right hand
     - chest
     - torso
     - back
     - hip
     - glutes
     - right thigh
     - left thigh
     - left knee
     - right knee
     - left lower leg
     - right lower leg
     - left foot
     - right foot
   - **`avoidActivities`**: A list of specific activities or movements to avoid based on the diagnosis (e.g., overhead lifting, running) to ensure the exercise program is safe and tailored to the user’s condition.
   - **`recoveryGoals`**: A list of recovery goals to focus on (e.g., reducing pain, improving flexibility, increasing strength) to provide the exercise program assistant with clear targets.
   - **`timeFrame`**: A recommended time frame for recovery (e.g., 4 weeks, 6 weeks) to help the exercise program assistant structure the program duration appropriately.
+  - **`programType`**: A string indicating the type of program relevant for the diagnosis.
+Possible values are `exercise` or `recovery`.
+  - **`targetAreas`**: An array of body parts (from the predefined list) relevant to the program.
+This field should only be included if `programType` is `exercise`.

 - After a diagnosis has been reached, always include at least one follow-up question to generate a recovery or exercise program.
 This follow-up question must include a boolean variable named **`generate: true`**.
 This variable should be excluded for all other follow-up questions.